 To install JupyterLab:

-From a python capsule, click the Environment and Dependencies icon and add
+On any capsule with either a Conda or pip installer available, click the Environment and Dependencies icon and add

 To run JupyterLab:

-Second,from the interactive sessions dropdown, select JupyterLab (here just 'lab'):
+From the interactive sessions dropdown beneath 'Run', select JupyterLab (here just 'lab'):

 This will trigger a new run accompanied by the words 'Interactive Session.